 - note-taking services;

-- alternatives to print materials, e.g. books on tape, electronic text;
+- alternatives to print materials, e.g. audio texts, electronic text;

 - physical accessibility arrangements;